Michonne: Season 11

 In "For Blood," Judith asks Virgil what he knows about Michonne's departure.
-However, Virgil doesn't know the name of the man that Michonne went looking for, but he compares Judith to her adoptive mother.
+However, Virgil does not know the name of the man that Michonne went looking for, but he compares Judith to her adoptive mother.

-In the series finale, over a year after Michonne's departure to find Rick, she continues her search, although she appears to have parted ways with the group of survivors that she had encountered and resumed her journey alone on horseback.
+In the series finale, a year after Michonne's departure to find Rick, she continues her search, although she appears to have parted ways with the group of survivors that she had encountered and resumed her journey alone on horseback.
 At the same time, Judith finally reveals the truth about Michonne's departure and Rick's survival to her friends.
 Setting out to search for other survivors, Daryl promises Judith that he will also try to find Rick and Michonne and bring them home.